Vic Godard: Biography

 In 1998, Godard released the album Long Term side-Effect on Tugboat Records.

 A 2002 album recorded by Godard, Sansend, was released under the name Subway Sect, rather than his own.

 Godard's label Motion Records released Singles Anthology in 2005, compiling all the A-sides and B-sides from Godard's career.

 In 2007, as Subway Sect, Godard recorded the songs that had been intended for the debut LP back in 1978, and released them as 1978 Now.
 The line-up includes original drummer Mark Laff as well as original bass player Paul Myers on some tracks.

 Godard has also contributed to tracks by The Bitter Springs, who acted as his backing band (as Subway Sect) for nine years.

-In 2009 Godard recorded We Come As Aliens for Overground records (with a vinyl edition on GNU Inc) with Subway Sect, as well as an EP with Trainspotting author Irvine Welsh called Blackpool.
+In 2009, Godard recorded We Come As Aliens for Overground records (with a vinyl edition on GNU Inc) with Subway Sect, as well as an EP with Trainspotting author Irvine Welsh called Blackpool.

 2012 saw Godard & Subway Sect touring the UK & Europe extensively, while also recording 1979 Now with Edwyn Collins.
 2013 included a collaborative tour with the Sexual Objects (featuring Davy Henderson of The Fire Engines) and two BBC sessions with Marc Riley.
 He released the 7" only single "Caught in Midstream" / "(You Bring Out) The Demon in Me".

-2014 began with the release of 30 Odd Years a 45 track box-set on Godard's own GNU Inc records.
-Godard remains a busy and creative artist, but no more popular (or better) than he was 40 years ago.
+2014 began with the release of 30 Odd Years a 45-track box-set on Godard's own GNU Inc records.
+Godard remains a busy artist, but no more popular than he was 40 years ago.